 2. Financial Reporting c.
-Taxes and Insurance Above Average 5 Satisfactory 4 Watch - Improvements Required 3 Substandard - Probation 2 Poor - Revocation 1 Required IRS forms are filed Required IRS forms are Required IRS forms are Required IRS forms are Required IRS forms are not and evidence of adequate filed and evidence of filed, but have been late consistently filed late.
-The filed.
-The school does not insurance coverage is minimal insurance once or twice.
-Evidence of school shows no evidence of have adequate insurance provided.
-All documentation coverage is provided.
-All insurance is provided. adequate insurance coverage.
-Adequate is adequately maintained. documentation is Documentation is not coverage.
-Documentation is documentation is lacking. adequately maintained, properly filed or maintained. not properly filed or with minor exceptions. maintained.
+Taxes and Insurance Above Average 5 Satisfactory 4 Watch - Improvements Required 3 Substandard - Probation 2 Poor - Revocation 1 Required IRS forms are filed and evidence of adequate insurance coverage is provided.
+All documentation is adequately maintained.
+Required IRS forms are filed and evidence of minimal insurance coverage is provided.
+All documentation is adequately maintained, with minor exceptions.
+Required IRS forms are filed, but have been late once or twice.
+Evidence of insurance is provided.
+Documentation is not properly filed or maintained.
+Required IRS forms are consistently filed late.
+The school shows no evidence of adequate insurance coverage.
+Documentation is not properly filed or maintained.
+Required IRS forms are not filed.
+The school does not have adequate insurance coverage.
+Adequate documentation is lacking.